 We’re pretty happy to say that Malaysia is safe for solo female travellers.
 That’s right, this wonderful culture has it right when it comes to female tourists.

-However, travelling as a solo female can often mean you have to pay a lot more attention to your surroundings in order to make sure that you have a stress-free, enjoyable time.
-Nowhere is 100% safe and there will always be some shadiness to watch out for, but that shouldn’t put your off living your best life.
+However, travelling as a solo female can often mean you have to pay a lot more attention to your surroundings in order to make sure that you have a stress-free, enjoyable time no matter where you stay in Malaysia.
 So, with that in mind, here are some safety tips for solo female travellers in Malaysia.

 - Make sure you lock your door at night and don’t open your door to strangers, especially at night time.
 Be wary of people knocking on your door.
 Ignore them, unless you can see, or otherwise confirm, who it is.